Large-eddy simulations of marine boundary-layer clouds associated with cold air outbreaks during the ACTIVATE campaign-part 1: Case setup and sensitivities to large-scale forcings: Observations, reanalysis data, and LES numerical experiment setup

 \subsection{LES numerical experiment setup}

 We use the Weather Research and Forecasting (WRF) model \citep{skamarock2019description} in the idealized LES mode (WRF-LES) \citep{wang2009modeling} to simulate the two CAO cases and test the sensitivities of the marine BL and clouds to large-scale forcing and heat fluxes.
 Doubly periodic boundary conditions are employed in horizontal directions.
 The horizontal resolution is set to $dx=dy=300 \,\rm{m}$ with 200 lateral grid cells, which results in a horizontal domain size of $L_x=L_y=60\,\rm{km}$.
-The domain height is $z_{\rm top}=7\,\rm{km}$ with 153 vertical $\eta$-layers.
+The domain height is $z_{\rm top}=7\,\rm{km}$ with 153 vertical $\eta$-layers ($\eta = (p-p_{\rm T})/(p_{\rm S}-p_{\rm T})$ with $p_{\rm S}$ and $p_{\rm T}$ the pressure at the bottom and top of the model domain, respectively), which results in a vertical mesh-size of about $33\, \rm{m}$ in the boundary layer.
 The horizontal resolution of 300 m is quite coarse for LES but it has proven to be able to simulate the formation and evolution of cloud cellular structures in marine stratocumulus \citep{wang2009modeling}.
+The periodic boundary condition in horizontal directions is ideal for isolating main governing factors for cloud processes and has been widely used for LES with lateral domain size even larger than $60\, \rm{km}$ \citep{seifert2015large, bretherton2017understanding}.
 The time step is set to $\Delta t = 3\, {\rm s}$ in all simulations.
 Simulations are initiated at 06:00 UTC to allow sufficient model spin-up time before the WRF-LES results are evaluated against measurements taken during 16:00-17:00 UTC on February 28 and 15:00-16:00 UTC on March 1.

 The two-moment Morrison cloud microphysics scheme \citep{morrison2009impact} is used.
 In this part of the study, a constant number concentration of cloud droplets derived from in-situ measurements during the ACTIVATE campaign is prescribed in the Morrison scheme to stay focused on cloud-meteorology interactions.
 Both shortwave and longwave radiative schemes are originally from the NCAR Community Atmosphere Model (CAM 3.0), which were used in previous WRF-LES studies, such as \citet{wang2009evaluation} and \citet{wang2009modeling}.
 Surface heat fluxes and SST are all prescribed in the model as the boundary conditions at the sea surface.